chmcewan/Provisio/README.md

 downloads and caches a remote dependency.
 The (possibly cached) file will appear "downloaded" to the /tmp directory because the working directory may be read-only at provision-time.

+Additionally, for git repositories

+    $ provisio pull [-f] [--no-up] <org-name>/<repo-name>

+clones or pulls a repository from `github`.
+By default this will clone the first time it is run and always use the cached version after that.
+The `-f` flag forces a pull from the internet.
+If the repository itself contains a `Provisiofile` at the top level, `provisio up` will run automatically on the repo.
+To prevent this behaviour, use the `--no-up` flag.

+If everything is contained in a git repository with a `Provisiofile` at the top level, running `provisio pull <org-name>/<repo-name>` is an alternative for running `provisio up`.

+The (possibly cached) repository will appear "cloned" to the /tmp directory.

 ### Configuration utilities

 Provisio provides some simple commands to aid local configuration and reduce line noise.